Iowa Biodiesel Board

 Farmer on combine.

-Benefits when compared to petroleum-based diesel fuel include the following:
+Benefits, when compared to petroleum-based diesel fuel, include:

-• Reduces lifecycle greenhouse gases by up to 86 percent
+• Reduces lifecycle greenhouse gases by an average of 72 percent

 • Lowers particulate matter by 47 percent in older diesel engines, reduces smog and makes our air healthier to breathe